-This suggests that the approximation is sufficiently accurate for full-shape power spectrum analyzes, especially considering that additional nuisance parameters in the $\EFT$ can absorb residual mismatches.
-However, this correction is not applied in the standard $\EFT$ full-shape analysis.
-This is because, as we will demonstrate in \cref{sec:result fit with fc}, introducing this free parameter $\fc$ in the fitting process will lead to the loss of constraining power on certain cosmological parameters.
+This suggests that the approximation is sufficiently accurate for full-shape power spectrum analysis, especially considering that additional nuisance parameters in the $\EFT$ can absorb residual mismatches.
+In DESI, the $\fc$ is typically below 1\%.
+Their overall impact is expected to be small \cite{yu_elg_2025} and such correction is not included in the standard $\EFT$ model.
+However, in slitless surveys such as \textit{Euclid}, where $\fc$ is significantly higher, we will show in~\cref{sec:result fit with fc} that incorporating this correction will be necessary to obtain unbiased cosmological constraints.

-\subsection{Cosmological Inference and Covariance Matrices}
+\subsection{Cosmological inference and Covariance matrices}